pru-mike/rocketchat-jira-webhook/README.md

 Configuration
 -------------
-Configuration is slightly differ from original [rocketchat-jira-trigger](https://github.com/gustavkarlsson/rocketchat-jira-trigger)
-So it isn't substituted one by one.
-There is plenty of configuration options, but the only required parameters is jira credentials.
+Configuration is differ from original [rocketchat-jira-trigger](https://github.com/gustavkarlsson/rocketchat-jira-trigger) There is plenty of configuration options, the only required option is connection parameters in "jira" or "confluence".
+Connection could be configured one of or both.
 For all other options there are reasonable defaults.
 For [minimal](https://github.com/pru-mike/rocketchat-jira-webhook/blob/master/example/minimal.toml)
 and [all](https://github.com/pru-mike/rocketchat-jira-webhook/blob/master/example/everything.toml)
 options see configuration examples.

-#### Predefined icon value for avatar configuration
+#### Predefined icon value for avatar

 alien-slugs alien blue-jira-software blue-jira contained-blue-jira-software contained-blue-jira contained-neutral-jira-software contained-neutral-jira contained-white-jira-software contained-white-jira